meetgupta7388/Data-Professional-Survey-Analysis/README.md

 ## Description

-Project 2 unveils the magic of data in the professional survey breakdown!
+This project unveils the magic of data in the professional survey breakdown!
 Witness the transformation of raw survey data into actionable insights, highlighting the power of effective data cleaning.
 Check out the captivating visuals in the attached images.

 ## Objective